NIRISS SOSS Recommended Strategies

 SOSS Background Observations

 The sky background associated with SOSS observations has an unusual shape that results from the spectral content of the background (which is typically the zodiacal light), its illumination of the pick-off mirror (POM), and its dispersion by the GR700XD element.
-The main characteristics include a smooth, raising background level towards longer wavelengths, with a sharp decrease caused by the edges of the POM at about 2.1 μm (which corresponds to column 700 in the trace of order 1).
+The main characteristics include a smooth, rising background level towards longer wavelengths, with a sharp decrease caused by the edges of the POM at about 2.1 μm (which corresponds to column 700 in the trace of order 1).
 Although the amplitude of the background depends on the strength of the zodiacal signal, its shape as determined during commissioning remains constant to within 2%–3%.
 The typical peak amplitude of the background flux on the brightest background pixels is approximately 2 ADU/s (i.e., about 3 e/s).

 Figure 1.
 SOSS sky background template (top), along with an example frame obtained during commissioning (middle) and the background-removed frame making use of the SOSS sky background template